pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 Prepare your resources – 45 minutes
 -----------------------------------

-This section covers the details necessary to obtain your PKS credentials and configure the required PostgreSQL database in a GCP account.
-Pega supports creating a PostgreSQL database in any environment if the IP address of the database is available to your PKS cluster.
+This section covers the details necessary to obtain your TKGI credentials and configure the required PostgreSQL database in a GCP account.
+Pega supports creating a PostgreSQL database in any environment if the IP address of the database is available to your TKGI cluster.

-### Accessing a PKS cluster
+### Accessing a TKGI cluster

-Access to a Pivotal PKS cluster is required to deploy using PKS.
+Access to a TKGI cluster is required to deploy using TKGI.
 At a minimum, your cluster should be provisioned with at least two worker nodes that have 32GB of RAM in order to support the typical processing loads in a Pega Platform deployment.
 Pivotal supports SSL authentication, which you can request if your organization requires it.

 In order to login to your cluster, you must have the following information:

-- The target IP address of your PKS API
+- The target IP address of your TKGI API

 - The login credentials: username and password